intel/opencl-intercept-layer/docs/controls.md

 ### Setup and Loading Controls

-##### `DllName` (string)
+##### `OpenCLFileName` (string)

 Used to control the DLL or Shared Library that the Intercept Layer for OpenCL Applications loads to make real OpenCL calls.
+This can be a relative file name or a full absolute file name, but an absolute file name is recommended.
-If present, only this DLL name is loaded.
-If omitted, the Intercept Layer for OpenCL Applications tries to load the real OpenCL DLL from file names in this order:
+If present, only this file name is loaded.
+If omitted, the Intercept Layer for OpenCL Applications tries to load the real OpenCL from file names in this order:

+For Windows:

-- real_OpenCL.dll (anywhere in the system path)
+- `real_OpenCL.dll` (anywhere in the system path)
-- %WINDIR%\SysWOW64\OpenCL.dll (32-bit DLLs only)
+- `%WINDIR%\SysWOW64\OpenCL.dll` (32-bit DLLs only)
+- `%WINDIR%\System32\OpenCL.dll`

+For Linux:

+- `./real_libOpenCL.so`
+- `/usr/lib/x86_64-linux-gnu/libOpenCL.so`
+- `/opt/intel/opencl/lib64/libOpenCL.so`

+For Android:

+- `/system/vendor/lib/real_libOpenCL.so`
-- %WINDIR%\System32\OpenCL.dll
+- `real_libOpenCL.so`

+This control is not used for OSX.

+This control used to be called `DllName`.
+The old name may still be used for backwards compatibility, but switching to the new name is recommended.

 ##### `BreakOnLoad` (bool)